-It’s been kinda fun this past couple of months, hasn’t it?
-We’ve been talking about red flags and the qualities in a potential partner that should make you pull the plug on the potential and head for the hills.
-Makes us feel all good and self-righteous and gets us thinking about how wonderful we are and what perfect, fantabulous partners we all deserve.
+It’s easy to talk about red flags in relationships.
+You notice something that raises concerns, you pull the plug on the potential, and head for the hills.
+This train of thought makes us feel all good and self-righteous and gets us thinking about how wonderful we are and what perfect, fantabulous partners we all deserve.

 Naaaah.
-None of us here could possibly the problem in a relationship, could we?
+None of us here could possibly be the problem in a relationship, could we?

 Well, according to the law of averages, it would seem that at least half of us would be, given that there are two people in every relationship.
 (Unless there are just a few “problem” people who are really getting around, which is also a good possibility.)
 The law of original sin suggests that the numbers could be much, much higher.

 There are obvious things we can do to try to become more aware of obstacles we face when it comes to marriage.
 We can listen to the people we date.
 Granted, they may have issues of their own.
 But they’ve also had a front-row seat to how we function in a relationship.
 Whether it’s in the context of an argument or the context of a breakup, that person is going to be offering plenty of “feedback” that could be useful.
-If you hear the same thing – the same complaints, the same observations – over and over, there’s probably something there you need to pay attention too.
+If you hear the same thing—the same complaints, the same observations—over and over, there’s probably something there you need to pay attention to.

-But in the end, there will always be parts of ourselves that won’t be able to see.
+But in the end, there will always be parts of ourselves that we won’t be able to see.
 Don’t despair.
-Either way – whether we understand what’s going on or not – the solution is the same.
+Either way—whether we understand what’s going on or not—the solution is the same.

 We go to God.
 We pray for healing.